In This Article

 Gen Z follows the two generations before them: Generation Y (Millennials) and Generation X.

-Gen Z may be making their way out of school but you should not underestimate them: Gen Z is a force to be reckoned with.
+As Gen Z makes its way out of school and into the workforce, you should not underestimate them: Gen Z is a force to be reckoned with.

 To work effectively with Gen Z, you’ll need to understand them.

 Millennials are no longer the new kids on the block and the center of workplace attention!
 Generation Z has arrived and the workplace will feel their dynamic presence.
-Click To TweetWho is Generation Z
+Share on XWho is Generation Z

 So, who is Generation Z?